InquisitorJax/Training/Projects/Project1.md

 ## Accessability
 https://www.w3.org/TR/wai-aria/roles

-See. roles for listbox and listitem
+See. roles for list, listbox and listitem

 ## Before you start
 You will need to save your projects to github so you need to create a github account.